 6. Get a weather alert radio

-RVs are a lot more vulnerable to severe weather than a regular stick and mortar home.
+RVs are a lot more vulnerable to severe weather than a regular stick-and-mortar home.
 For instance, heavy winds can flip them over and large hail storms can punch holes in the roofs of your rig.
 But that’s not all.
-If you are RVing in the desert your rig is at risk to falling prey to flash floods.
+If you are RVing in the desert your rig is at risk of falling prey to flash floods.

 The above reasons are why you should buy a weather alert radio — especially one with an alert feature.
 This way you will be alerted of dangerous weather situations, even if your radio is off.
 In these instances, having information is the best offense.
 When bad weather hits, the radio will buy you enough time to seek safe shelter.

 What did you think of the RVing tips in this article?
 Do you have any of your own that you would like to share?
 Leave your thoughts in the comments below.